The Best Monitors For Dual Setup (2026 Reviews)

 Alternatives

-• MSI MP275Q – a more expensive model by MSI based on the same panel with integrated speakers, but no wide color gamut
+• MSI MP275Q – a more expensive model by MSI based on the same panel with integrated speakers, but no wide color gamut.
+It can be found on sale for $120 though, which is excellent value

 Best 4K Monitor For Dual Setup